Zeitgold/sf-exercise/design/README.md

 	- First name and last name are alpha numeric
 	- Email is of a valid format
 	- Phone number is of a valid format.
-3. For all new leads, create a calendar event in Google calendar to make an introduction call
+3. For all new leads, create a calendar event in Google calendar to make an introduction call.
-3. Display to the uploader 2 lists:
+4. Display to the uploader 2 lists:
-	- All new leads
+	- All new leads in this file
-	- All existing leads
+	- All existing leads in this file
+5. Display to the uploader the list of appointments the system created